 The original statements of over twenty Parkland and Bethesda medical staff contend the wound placement and the essence of the single bullet theory.
 Different wounds would not support the official findings and they possibly support a second gunman and conspiracy.
 Dozens of additional witnesses are ignored who stated the Grassy Knoll area was the origin of at least one shot.
 The Commission exhibited a pattern of ignoring dozens of witnesses if they offered contending evidence and this includes its own experts.
 What differentiates these official speculations from public ones based on less than precise evidence?

 Repeated modern televised attempts to prove the single bullet proposition have claimed to solve all serious questions.
 However, like former officials many of the tests did not use exacting standards and if these tests truly desired accuracy, would they not actually use the building the crime allegedly occurred in?
 Would they not conduct at least cursory inspection of the Knoll area as a firing point based on so many witnesses?
-In my view, perhaps accuracy is not the overriding concern for some but ratings.
-The single bullet theory might be well known, yet it remains inconclusive.
+Perhaps ratings and not accuracy is the overriding concern for some, and the single bullet theory might be well known but it remains inconclusive.

 i.
 Report of the President's Commission, Chapter II The Assassination, Number of Shots, pp. 110-117